 The Food is Expensive

 Now, before you get really excited to go, a heads up: the food’s extraordinarily expensive.
 Unless you’re satisfied eating pub burgers everyday, the average entree in Reykjavik will cost you a whopping $50 pretty much anywhere you go.
 Add that to your travel expenses and you might be spending every penny you’d saved on transportation.
 But you have to do it like the locals do.
 Or at least try.
-There are some cheaper restaurant options in Reykjavik, but you have to be in the know.
+There are some cheaper restaurant options in Reykjavik and other ways to do Iceland on a budget, but you have to be in the know.

 The Nightlife is Bumpin’